Bira/octopus-carnival/_drafts/lets-read-hells-hebels-04-part-01.md

 PCs as soon as they make it past the door, so they will eventually need to deal with all of them and the paralictor in the same fight.
-There are some undead knights possessing suits of armor guarding a shrine, but they will not join the main fight.
+There are some undead knights possessing suits of armor guarding a shrine, but they will not join the main fight unless disturbed.

 The keep's archives contain the contracts Barzilai made with the order of the Rack, to transfer all of the assets of the Order of the Torrent to them (back in adventure 02).
-Turns out there are a lot of irregularities in these contracts and the Hellknights, who are Lawful-Eviler-than-thou, will abandon Thrune once these documents are made public.
+Turns out there are a lot of irregularities in these contracts that make them illegal.
+The Hellknights, who are Lawful-Eviler-than-thou, will abandon Thrune once these documents are made public.
 This will remove them from all random and pre-arranged encounters!

 The archives also contain prisoner records showing that Jackdaw, the original leader of the Silver Ravens, is still here!
 House Thrune's redaction efforts